-FIRING THE IMAGINATION - STORYLAND
+FIRING THE IMAGINATION

-Students have mysteriously fallen into Storyland and must find a way out.
-Working together they will complete challenges that help them climb out of Storyland and back into their classroom before their teacher notices that they are missing!
+Students have mysteriously fallen into a strange and magical land and must find a way out.
+Working together they will complete challenges that help them climb out and get back to their classroom before their teacher notices that they are missing!

-Grade Level: Kindergarten
+Grade Level: Kindergarten; One (1)